keffa98/keffa98/README.md

 ### Glad to see you there 👋

 I'm Aros FONTON.
-I'm a final year student pursuing Master's in Computer Science 🎓 at YNOV Campus.
 I'm a passionate learner who's always willing to learn and work across technologies.
 I love to explore new technologies and try to solve real-life problems ✨.
-Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently into Full stack Development.
+Apart from that, I also love to guide and mentor newbies 👨🏻‍💻.
+I'm currently into application performance.

 <!--
 **keffa98/keffa98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.